chanzuckerberg/napari-segmentation-workshop/content/workflow/allencell-protocol.md

 #### Select the image to segment

-- In the "Workflow selection steps" window that appears, click on the 1st drop down menu (#1), then select the image you imported previously.
+- In the **Workflow selection steps** window that appears, click the first drop down menu (#1), then select the image you imported previously.

 ![Workflow editor image selection](images/allencell-4.png)